 - Assistance in forensic investigation

-The suggests that 65% of organizations have a SIEM tool in place.
+The 2021 data from Pulse suggests that 65% of organizations have a SIEM tool in place.
 Among them, 96% agree that their threat detection abilities have improved since deployment.
 This sentiment is understandable since the volume and sophistication of cyber threats have expanded tremendously over the past year.
 Thus, legacy solutions (or lackthereof) no longer suffice for accurate reporting.

 To increase the effectiveness and levels of protection, ASOS recently adopted Azure Security Center and Azure Sentinel.
 The two tools now provide them with a unified view into approximately 150 subscriptions and over 80,000 digital assets.
 Such levels of visibility have allowed the team to identify repeating patterns across security alert types and devise better incident response plans.
 Some of these are executed automatically.
 Cloud SIEM implementation has allowed the team to eliminate about 20% of recurring issues at once.